Frequently Asked Questions

 Students or parents may pay with Visa, MasterCard, American Express, Discover, check, cash, traveler’s check, cashier’s check, or money order.
 Please do not mail in cash payments.
 Payments made with credit and debit cards will be charged a 2.85% convenience fee.

 Tuition and fees are due the 6th class day of the quarter.
 If the charges are not paid a $75 late fee will be assessed ($112.50 for semesters).
-Accounts with past due balances will have holds placed preventing future registration activity and the release of transcripts.
+Accounts with past due balances will have holds placed preventing future registration activity.
 Summer quarter tuition is due on the 1st day of the quarter, or the first day of your session.

 If you would like someone, "a third party", such as your parent(s), to have access to information contained in your student record, an ROI may be the right choice for you.
 By filling out the Release of Information (ROI) form, you give the University permission to discuss information from your student record with the person you identify on the form.
 Please give the person you identify on the form your EWU id to use when they are requesting information.
 To complete a release of information form, visit Student Financial Services on the 2nd floor of Sutton Hall.